 If you wish to use “Writing for Professional Journals” as a course or part of another course at a college or university, you can download the course export package to integrate with your school's learning management system (LMS).
 Below, you will find a course export file (.imscc) that can be imported into your school’s LMS.
 To reuse this course, please follow the Creative Commons licensing information linked below.

-Writing for Professional Journals by Patricia Gonce Morton is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (Links to an external site.).
+Writing for Professional Journals by Patricia Gonce Morton is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.